-Ultimately, success and happiness is build on strong relationships with other people.
+Ultimately, success and happiness is built on strong relationships with other people.
 The best way to build relationships with others is to ensure that my interactions are win-win.

 Win-win means that we both benefit from our relationship.
-This can be as simple as reciprocating good deeds; which means to return favors and other kind deeds.
+This can be as simple as reciprocating good deeds, which means, returning favors and other kind deeds.

 Alternatives to win-win can sometimes seem appealing but ultimately result in lose-lose.

 Lose-win occurs when you sacrifice yourself for the benefit of others.
-This can result in feeling cheated if unreciprocated and resentment.
+This can result in feeling cheated or resentment if unreciprocated .